Bull Demon King

 Bull King is a major antagonist of the novel Journey to the West by Wu Cheng'en, and its multiple adaptations.
-He can actually be considered to be the main antagonist of the story, despite his limited appearances.
-He also appears as the main villain in the 2014 film The Monkey King and as the main antagonist in Doraemon: The Record of Nobita's Parallel Visit to the West.
-He is one of the most popular Journey to the West villains, alongside his wife Princess Iron Fan, his son the Red Boy, the Six Eared Macaque, and the Baigujing.
+He can be considered the main antagonist in the remake of Journey to the West, despite his limited appearances.
+He also appears as the main antagonist in the 2014 film The Monkey King and Doraemon: The Record of Nobita's Parallel Visit to the West.
+He is one of the most popular Journey to the West villains, alongside his wife Princess Iron Fan, his son the Red Boy, the Six-Eared Macaque, and the Baigujing.

 He was possibly influenced by Ox-Head, one of the guardians of hell in Chinese mythology.